You need to know how to get search traffic to your website. No one can see how great your brand is if they can’t find you.

 It’s not an investment in your company’s future because it doesn’t generate the kind of web traffic that keeps coming back and keeps buying more.

 Stop wasting money!
-There are more cost-effective answers to how to get traffic to your website.
+There are more cost-effective answers to how to get organic traffic to your website.

 Wait!
 Before you do anything.
 You want to figure out how to get traffic to your website without spending way too much, right?
 It starts with a budget.

 This isn’t just a broad online marketing budget.
 This is a well-thought-out and itemized budget.

 It includes an allotment for the various types of expenses that go into driving traffic.

 Without a budget, it’s hard to know if what you’re doing is working.
 It’s tempting to just keep spending on something and getting the same bad results.

 You think you’re just almost there.
 You don’t want to change course now.

 You end up spending way more than you have to.
 You didn’t consider expenses B, C, and D. So you spent too much on A. There’s no money left.